piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

             arguments: jungi_hero
 ```

-That's all :)
-Thanks for your attention and have a nice further fun with the bundle.
+That's all.
+Thanks for your attention and have a nice further fun with the bundle :)

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/index.md)